-Exercise - What is Required to Manage by Variation?
+Exercise - What is Required for Quantitative Management?

-• What is needed to develop the statistical characterization of a process?
+What is needed to develop the statistical characterization of a process?

-- The process has to be stable (predictable) - Process must be consistently performed - Complex process may need to be stratified (separated into simpler processes) - There has to be enough data points to statistically characterize the process - Processes must occur frequently within a similar context (project or organization) - May need to stratify the data
+- The process has to be stable (predictable) - Process must be consistently performed - Complex processes may need to be stratified (separated into simpler processes) - There has to be enough data points to statistically characterize the process - Processes must occur frequently within a similar context (project or organization)